Health Care Providers, Clinicians, EMS

 - Infection preventionists, clinicians, school nurses and other reporting entities must report all suspected outbreaks of influenza to Maine CDC by phone at 1-800-821-5821 or by e- mail at firstname.lastname@example.org.

-Now that we know influenza is officially in Maine, it is important that we make every effort to try to limit its spread.
 The best way to prevent influenza is by getting vaccinated.
 Influenza vaccine is in Maine, and Maine CDC and national authorities recommend all individuals older than 6 months be immunized, even if they were vaccinated for influenza last season.
 All individuals with high risk conditions should be vaccinated as soon as possible.

 As we enter the influenza season, it is important to remember the "No Flu 4 You" guidelines to help prevent illness including: Washing your hands; covering your cough; staying home when you're sick; and getting vaccinated.